RyHmann/ThePantry/README.md

 # ThePantry
 An Ingredient focused Recipe API and Web App.

-This is an API that returns recipes based on ingredients.
-The back end of the API is ASP.NET Core 5.0 bolstered by various Nuget Packages.
-The back end utilizes ASP MVC, with a SQL Server 2019 Database.
-Data is stored as entities utilizing Entity Framework Core.
-User Authentication relies on Identity.

-The Web Application consists of an Angular Application built on top of the API.
+This is an Angular Front End Web Application built into ASP.NET Core 5.0.
+The intent of this application is to provide users a means to look up recipes by ingredients.

+The API utilizes ASP.NET Core 5.0 with an MVC design pattern with the intent to keep the API as RESTful as possible.
+Data persistence utilizes SQL Server 2019, and all interaction with the database is handled through Entity Framework Core.
+Entities are converted to View Models via AutoMapper Extensions.
+User Data is handled by ASP.NET Core Authentication and Identity utilizing JwtBearer Tokens.

+The front of the application is controlled by ASP MVC routing with Angular Web Components inserted in ASP.NET views.

+// TO DO: Provide documentation for external parties to utilize API